 Gluten Free

-Studies show that gluten increases permeability in people with celiac disease and gluten intolerance (23).
-A low-gluten diet has been shown to lower inflammation (24).
+- Studies show that gluten increases gut permeability in those with celiac disease and gluten intolerance.

 Intermittent Fasting